ProgramRepair/experiments-infrastructure/README.md

 ## Design decisions

+Throughout my explanation, I've stumbled upon various design points in generalizing this setup for G4J.
+I am trying to document them as I find them, in one place; I refer to them in context by their tags here where they apply in the subsequent explanation (if applicable).

 (D1) One or many set of driver scripts?

 We can either generalize the approach to work across many different types of repair experiment launches (GenProg4Java vs GenProg4C) or instantiate two sets of scripts, one for Java and one for C.  I propose something close to the former approach, with customization; more suggestions below.
-CLG anticipates we can remove (or simply not re-implement) support for the other cloud types moving forward, regardless of which way we go.
+CLG anticipates we can remove (or simply not re-implement) support for the other cloud types besides EC2 moving forward, regardless of which way we go.

 (D2) Where to get defects4j and g4j, which version should they be set to, and how will we keep track?

+The original CGenProg experimental scripts were setup such that the scenarios to be repaired and the version of CGenProg to use to repair them (as a compiled binary) were hosted on a separate server.
+On experiment initiation, the scripts controlling the experiment copy those files over from the host machine to the VM.

+Our VM has defects4j and G4J checked out already on them, so this seems unecessary.
+However, it provides a benefit in the sense that we can be very certain which version of a defect and which version of the repair code were used in a particular experimental run.

+Regardless, it is imperative that we save which version of Defects4J and G4J we use in any particular run in the experimental log, to enable reproducibility.

 ## High-level Workflow

-(I use CGenprog to refer to the GenProg4C code and G4J for GenProg4Java throughout this explanation.)

 Here's the general idea: the user specifies the scenario name, configuration file and any arguments to pass to CGenProg, and each random seed on which she